SivaPanadi27/Telecom-Customer-Retention-ML-System/README.md

-**Project Overview :**
+Project Overview

 This project focuses on building a Machine Learning model to help telecom companies such as Jio, BSNL, Airtel, and Vodafone Idea (VI) identify customers who are likely to churn.

-Telecom companies provide services like:
+Telecom companies provide services such as:

 Mobile calls

-Internet/network data
+Internet / mobile data

 SMS services

 Broadband (Wi-Fi)

-TV/cable bundles
+TV / cable bundles

-These companies earn revenue through customer subscription plans such as monthly and yearly packages.
+These companies earn revenue through customer subscription plans, including monthly and yearly packages.

-When a customer stops using the services or switches to another provider, it results in revenue loss for the company.
+When a customer stops using the service or switches to another provider, it results in revenue loss for the company.
 This situation is known as customer churn.

-The main objective of this project is to build a model that can predict churn early, so companies can take proactive actions (offers, support, better plans) to retain customers and reduce losses.

-**Dataset:**
-For this project, we collected the Telecom Customer Churn dataset from Google Dataset Search

-**Steps Done So Far:**
-1.Data Collection

-Collected the telecom churn dataset from an online source.

-2.Data Loading

-Loaded the dataset into Python using Pandas.

-3.Data Inspection

-Performed initial understanding of the dataset.

-Checked:

-Dataset shape

-Column names

-Data types

-First/last rows

-Statistical summary

-Data inspection helps in understanding the structure and content of the dataset before performing data cleaning, preprocessing, or model training.
+The objective of this project is to build a machine learning model that can predict churn early, allowing companies to take proactive actions such as:

+providing retention offers

+improving customer support

+offering better subscription plans

+to retain customers and reduce revenue loss.

+Dataset

+For this project, the Telecom Customer Churn dataset was collected from Google Dataset Search.

+The dataset contains information about telecom customers including:

+demographic details

+subscription services

+billing information

+service usage patterns

+churn status

+Work Completed So Far
+1. Data Collection

+Collected the Telecom Customer Churn dataset from an online dataset source.

+2. Data Loading

+Loaded the dataset into Python using the Pandas library.

+import pandas as pd

+pd_df = pd.read_csv("Telecom_dataset.csv")
+3. Data Inspection

+Performed an initial understanding of the dataset.

+The following checks were performed:

+dataset shape

+column names

+data types

+first and last rows

+statistical summary

+missing values

+duplicate rows

+Data inspection helps in understanding the structure and quality of the dataset before performing further preprocessing.

+4. Data Cleaning

+Performed several preprocessing steps to make the dataset suitable for analysis and modeling:

+Removed data leakage columns such as Churn Reason and Churn Category

+Handled missing values

+Checked and removed duplicate rows

+Verified data types

+Removed irrelevant features such as location-based columns

+Performed feature consistency checks

+These steps help ensure the dataset is accurate, consistent, and ready for analysis.

+5. Exploratory Data Analysis (EDA)

+EDA was performed to understand patterns and distributions within the dataset.

+So far the following analyses have been completed:

+Target Analysis

+Analyzed the distribution of the Churn variable

+Observed that the dataset is moderately imbalanced

+Univariate Analysis

+Analyzed individual features to understand their distributions and characteristics.

+Both numerical and categorical features were explored using:

+statistical summaries

+histograms

+count plots

+Insights were generated for important features such as:

+Age

+Monthly Charges

+Tenure in Months

+Number of Referrals

+Total Revenue

+Internet usage features

+Next Steps

+The following stages will be implemented next:

+Bivariate Analysis

+Multivariate Analysis

+Feature Engineering

+Machine Learning Model Training

+Model Evaluation